MaxCauIfield/MaxCauIfield/README.md

 ### 🏆 Honors & Recognition

-* 🏆 2006 *U.S. News & World Report* Person of the Year
+* 🏆 2006 Time Magazine Person of the Year (USA)
-* 🏆 2008 "Moving China" Awards Committee Special Grand Prize
+* 🏆 2008 Special Award from the “Touching China” Organizing Committee
-* 🏆 2009 Champion of the Earth Award
+* 🏆 2009 Earth Guardian of the Year Award
-* 🏆 2022 Olympic Cup Recipient
+* 🏆 2022 Olympic Cup Winner

 ---